Jardines Galleries

 When grading is worth it

-• Coins with strong demand (bullion/collector crossover, key dates, popular series).
+• Strong demand — bullion/collector crossover, key dates, popular series with active buyers.

-• Top-pop potential (high grade, clean surfaces, strong strike).
+• Top-pop potential — high grade, clean surfaces, strong strike with realistic upside.

 When grading is usually a waste

-• Coins with obvious cleaning, polishing, tooling, or heavy scratches.
+• Obvious cleaning, polishing, tooling, or heavy scratches — guaranteed Details grade.

-• Coins where the grading cost is a big % of coin value.
+• Grading cost is a big % of coin value — the math has to work.

+The Sheldon 70-point scale, broken into six practical buckets.
 Most submissions fail on one thing: surfaces.
 Not rarity.
 Not age.
 Surfaces.
+The table below maps grade ranges to collector takeaways for SA coinage specifically.

 Bucket What it means Collector takeaway

-MS / PF 70–69 Near-perfect surfaces Expect strong premiums only when the series actually has buyers.
+MS / PF 70 – 69 Near-perfect surfaces Strong premiums only when the series has active buyers.

-MS / PF 68–66 Minor marks / hairlines “Sweet spot” for many modern SA coins; sensible value vs cost.
+MS / PF 68 – 66 Minor marks / hairlines The sweet spot for many modern SA coins — sensible value vs cost.

-MS 65–60 Uncirculated, but visibly marked Often where bullion issues land; still fine for registry depending on scarcity.
+MS 65 – 60 Uncirculated, visibly marked Often where bullion issues land.
+Fine for Registry depending on scarcity.

-“Details” Problem coin (cleaned, damaged, altered) Sometimes still worth it for extreme rarity—otherwise avoid submitting.
+"Details" Problem coin (cleaned, damaged, altered) Sometimes worth it for extreme rarity — otherwise avoid submitting.

-Hard rule: Do not clean coins.
-Not “lightly.”
-Not “just dirt.”
-Not “polish for photos.”
-If you’re unsure, leave it untouched and ask.
+— Hard rule — Do not clean coins.
+Not "lightly."
+Not "just dirt."
+Not "polish for photos."
+If you're unsure, leave it untouched and ask.
+See the Storage & Display page for the full preservation discipline that prevents Details grades in the first place.

-• PF = proof (mirror fields, frosted devices in many cases).
+• PF = proof (mirror fields, frosted devices in many cases, struck on polished planchets).

-• For SA: verify edges + surfaces; many “proof-like” coins are not proofs.
+• For SA: verify edges and surfaces carefully — many "proof-like" coins are not proofs.

 Details grades